Save time and improve your PPC campaigns with an optimisation tool. Here’s everything you need to know when choosing the right one.

 PPC optimisation tools are designed to save you time.
 But that only works if you choose the tools that work for your company and speed up your management process.
 If you follow the tips above, you’ll be on your way to a winner in no time.

-Of course, you can try the complete Adzooma platform for free.
-For a whole 30 days, you will have full access to every single feature so you can find out first-hand how much of a difference it can make to your campaigns.
+To help you achieve that, it’s worth trying the complete Adzooma platform for free.
+For a whole 30 days, you will have full access to every single feature – including our automation tool – so you can find out first-hand how much of a difference it can make to your campaigns.

 Ready to get started?